onelonemonkey/cv/cv.md

 A senior front end developer role, responsible for the front end code base of a white label games delivery platform.
 I made performance enhancements to the front end and introduced new prototyping methodologies and technologies to the team.
 Features were developed on a 2 week release cycle using SCRUM and CI.
 Also worked on their game launcher which was based on a custom themed Bootstrap installation and Backbone.js, all delivered in an embeddable HTML5 environment on CD or via digital download.

 ### June 2008 – August 2011: Interface Developer - Tesco Bank
 Responsible for the Tesco Bank front end code base, developing standards and practices and constantly looking for ways to improve the end user experience.
-My primary role over the last year has been a key stakeholder in moving away from RBS as a technology platform to Tesco Bank architecture.
-I have been involved in all aspects of development from the technical side of things right through to the front end code and the details of how the CMS functions.
+My primary role over the final year there was as a key stakeholder in moving away from RBS as a technology platform to Tesco Bank architecture.
+I have was involved in all aspects of development from the technical side of things right through to the front end code and the details of how the CMS functions.

 ### August 2006 – February 2011: Web Developer & Consultant - Alan White Web Development
 Acting as a sole trader I provided freelance services to agencies as well as providing web development services to an existing client base.
 The majority of the work I did was front end template development, I also provided bespoke blog and content management solutions.
 Key Clients: Headscape, Stuff & Nonsense, LBi, Mackerel Media.